andredallacosta/hotelligence-backend/README.md

 The project stack counts with Django + PostgreSQL.

+The frontend project can be accessed by this [Link](https://github.com/andredallacosta/hotelligence-frontend)

 ## Run

 To run this project, please run this sequence of commands in terminal: